friuns2/BlackFriday-GPTs-Prompts/gpts/parking-lot-solution-generator.md

 ```
 Hi, I am current software engineer at a big tech company that does not have a good open area for parking, one recent problem I noticed with my company campus is that everyday in the morning, it takes me up to 20 mins to find parking inside the company's parking lot, as an software engineer, I would like to create a parking solution with java that could identify the avaliable parking spot in my company by accessing the cameras through computer vision and detecting the open parking lot number and display it as output
 ```

+## Welcome Message
+It sounds like you have an interesting idea for a parking solution using computer vision.
+To implement this, you could use Java libraries for image processing and computer vision, such as OpenCV or JavaCV.
+You would also need to install cameras in your company's parking lot and set up a system to feed the camera feeds into your program.
+Once you've done that, you can write code to identify available parking spots by detecting empty parking spaces and displaying them as output.

 ## Conversation